 (2) distribute political materials at a congregate meal site.

-(s) Religious activities and prayer.
-A AAA must ensure that a service provider does not:
+(p) Religious activities and prayer.
+A AAA must ensure that a meal provider does not:

-(1) allow a prayer or other religious activity to be officially sponsored, led, or organized by a nutrition-site staff person; or
+(1) allow a prayer or other religious activity to be officially sponsored, led, or organized by a staff person of a congregate meal site; or

-(2) prohibit a program participant from praying silently or audibly at a congregate meal site if the program participant so chooses.
+(2) prohibit a person from praying silently or audibly at a congregate meal site if the person so chooses.

-(t) Monitoring.
+(q) Monitoring.

-(1) A AAA must monitor:

-(A) a subcontractor providing nutrition services in accordance with §85.201(e) of this chapter (relating to AAA Administrative Responsibilities); and

-(B) a vendor providing nutrition services in accordance with §83.19(f) of this title (relating to Direct Purchase of Service (DPS)).
+(1) A AAA must monitor meal providers in compliance with §§83.19(f) of this title (relating to Direct Purchase of Services (DPS)), 85.201(e) of this chapter (relating to AAA Administrative Responsibilities), and HHSC policies.

-(2) A AAA must ensure that the Department of State Health Services or the local health authority, as applicable, or the service provider monitors a food preparation site, at least annually, to determine whether the requirements of this section have been followed.
+(2) A AAA must ensure that the Department of State Health Services or the local health authority, as applicable, monitors a food preparation site, at least annually.

-(3) A AAA must ensure that the service provider submits the written report of such monitoring to the AAA.
+(3) A AAA must ensure that the meal provider submits the written report of the food preparation site monitoring to the AAA.

-(u) Weather-related emergencies, fire, and other disasters.
-A AAA must ensure that a service provider :
+(r) Emergencies and disasters.
+A AAA must ensure that a meal provider develops a plan and written procedures for emergencies and disasters to keep food,

-(1) keeps facilities and equipment available for emergencies and disasters, in accordance with a plan developed by the service provider, that gives priority to program participants 60 years of age or older;
+facilities, and equipment available to the extent possible, for people participating in the nutrition program in accordance with HHSC policies giving priority to people 60 years of age or older;

-(2) adopts written procedures ensuring the availability of food for program participants during emergencies and disasters; and

-(3) promptly notifies the Department of State Health Services and the AAA of a food-borne disease outbreak, (that is, two or more cases of a similar illness resulting from the ingestion of a common food).

-(v) Subcontracting by a service provider.
-A AAA must require a service provider to obtain written approval from the AAA before the service provider contracts with any entity for meal preparation or service delivery.
+(s) Subcontracting by a meal provider.
+A AAA must require a meal provider to obtain written approval from the AAA before the meal provider contracts with any entity for meal preparation or service delivery.